Blog · Paris · Everything To Know About the Arc de Triomphe Before You Go

 Where to find the Arc de Triomphe

-As it happens, you’ll find a smaller arch known as the Arc de Triomphe du Carrousel right by the Louvre museum in Paris’s 1st arrondissement.
+I know, this seems like a no-brainer, but you’d be surprised.
+A common mistake many tourists make is not actually knowing where the Arc de Triomphe is.
+You’ll find a smaller arch known as the Arc de Triomphe du Carrousel right by the Louvre museum in Paris’s 1st arrondissement.
 You’ll also find tons of tourists snapping photos of it.
 It’s nice, sure, but this triumphal arch is much smaller than the main attraction.
 Just know that if you’re anywhere near the iconic Louvre pyramid and you see an arch with a horse-drawn chariot on top, you’re at the wrong place.

 The Arc de Triomphe de Carrousel near the Louvre — not the Arc de Triomphe we’re talking about

-It’s easily accessible from the Charles de Gaulle–Étoile stop on metro lines 1, 2, and 6 and RER line A.
+It’s easily accessible from the Charles-de-Gaulle-Etoile stop on metro lines 1, 2, and 6 and RER line A.

 How to experience the Arc de Triomphe